 My goal is usually to not eat out at all that week, and I have never succeeded.
 Maybe I should just start with avoiding Chick-fil-a for a week.

-It’s a busy day and takes the whole day of me hustling.
-But it makes for a great week and a great Monday.
+Sunday prep for the week takes the whole day of me hustling, but it makes for a great week and a great Monday.
 As a stay at home mom, the days tend to run together and weeks don’t have a good start point and end point.
 This process REALLY helps me.
-I recommend the Simplified Planner!
+I highly recommend the Simplified Planner!
 I have always wanted this planner and my sweet bestie bought it for me for Christmas last year and I am LOVING it.

 If you have any questions please let me know!
-Or if you have anything you do on your Sundays to prepare for the week, I would love to hear it!
+Or if you have anything you do for your Sunday prep for the week, I would love to hear it!